Giorgio de Chirico

-Giuseppe Maria Alberto Giorgio de Chirico (/ˈkɪrɪkoʊ/ KIRR-ik-oh; /it/; 10 July 1888 – 20 November 1978) was an Italian artist and writer born in Greece.
+Giuseppe Maria Alberto Giorgio de Chirico (/ˈkɪrɪkoʊ/ KIRR-ik-oh; /it/; 10 July 1888 – 20 November 1978) was a Greek-Italian artist and writer born in Volos, Greece.
 In the years before World War I, he founded the scuola metafisica art movement, which profoundly influenced the surrealists.
 His best-known works often feature Roman arcades, long shadows, mannequins, trains, and illogical perspective.
 His imagery reflects his affinity for the philosophy of Arthur Schopenhauer and of Friedrich Nietzsche, and for the mythology of his birthplace.

-After 1919, he became a critic of modern art, studied traditional painting techniques, and later worked in a neoclassical or neo-Baroque style, while frequently revisiting the metaphysical themes of his earlier work.
-In 2018 it was suggested that de Chirico may have suffered from Alice in Wonderland syndrome.
+After 1919, de Chirico became a critic of modern art, studied traditional painting techniques, and later worked in a neoclassical or neo-Baroque style, while frequently revisiting the metaphysical themes of his earlier work.

-Life and works
+Early life and works

 Giuseppe Maria Alberto Giorgio de Chirico was born in Volos, Greece, as the eldest son of Gemma Cervetto and Evaristo de Chirico.
-His mother was a Genoese baroness of Greek origins from Smyrna, and his father a Sicilian barone of Greek ancestry (the Kyriko or Chirico family was of Greek origin, having moved from Rhodes to Palermo in 1523 together with 4,000 other Greek Catholic families).
+His mother was a baroness from Genoa, with Greek origins from Smyrna, and his father, a baron from Sicily, also had Greek ancestry.
+The Kyriko or Chirico family was of Greek origin, having moved from Rhodes to Palermo in 1523 together with 4,000 other Greek Catholic families.
 De Chirico's family was in Greece at the time of his birth because his father, an engineer, was in charge of the construction of railroad projects, including the Pelion railway.
 His younger brother, Andrea Francesco Alberto, became a famous writer, painter and composer under the pseudonym Alberto Savinio.

 Beginning in 1900, de Chirico studied drawing and painting at Athens Polytechnic—mainly under the guidance of the Greek painters Georgios Roilos and Georgios Jakobides.
 After Evaristo de Chirico's death in 1905, the family relocated in 1906 to Germany, after first visiting Florence.
 De Chirico entered the Academy of Fine Arts in Munich, where he studied under Gabriel von Hackl and Carl von Marr and read the writings of the philosophers Friedrich Nietzsche, Arthur Schopenhauer and Otto Weininger.
 There, he also studied the works of Arnold Böcklin and Max Klinger.
 The style of his earliest paintings, such as The Dying Centaur (1909), shows the influence of Böcklin.